makcim392/infrastructure_as_code/readme.md

 # Infrastructure as Code (IaC)

 ## Project description
 The goal of this project is to create a simple infrastructure as code (IaC) using Terraform.
+I've used AWS SSO login to connect to my AWS account.
+I've created a S3 bucket with Terraform.
+I've also used the AWS CLI to configure my AWS credentials.
+I've used the following commands to create the S3 bucket: `terraform init`, `terraform plan`, `terraform apply`.
+I've also used the following commands to destroy the S3 bucket: `terraform destroy`.
+I've used the following commands to show the S3 bucket: `terraform show`.
+I've used the following commands to validate the S3 bucket: `terraform validate`.

 ## Useful commands